 The only major natural lake in public ownership is the 40-acre Fisher Lake.
-Several manmade lakes have been created along the Cedar River because of road construction and gravel mining.
-The larger lakes include George Wyth Lake, Alice Wyth Lake, and Brinker Lake in George Wyth Memorial State Park, and Big Woods Lake.
+Several manmade lakes have been created along the Cedar River as a result of road construction and gravel mining.
+The larger lakes include George Wyth Lake and Alice Wyth Lake in George Wyth Memorial State Park, Brinker Lake, and Big Woods Lake.
 Other smaller non-natural lakes include Prairie Lakes in Cedar Falls, Meyers Lake in Deerwood Park, Greenbelt Lake in the Leonard Katoski Greenbelt, and Casey Lake in Hickory Hills Park.